pegasuspad/infrastructure-lab/README.md

 - Module names ending in `-vm` create a Proxmox VM.
 The VM name is the module name, excluding this suffix.

+### Ansible Control Node

+- Bootstrap: manually generate key, vault-password file, and TLS certs; store in /var/lib/ansible which is a persistent disk
+- After VM (re)creation, run /usr/local/bin/bootstrap.sh to setup keys and ansible environment
+- It runs a webhook server which receives `provision` requests for hosts, and then runs playbook.
+Terraform invokes for new VMs
+- Uses ansible-runner for invoking ansible, which has implications for dir structure
+- ssh-agent - login & start, automation uses it thereafter. must be restarted when server rebooted or recreated

 ## Modules

 ### _config